2020 Honda Civic vs Chevy Cruze

 - Lane-Keeping Assist System

-The Chevy Cruze also offers similar technology that is available in certain trims.
-They include:
+The Chevy Cruze also offers similar technology available through optional packages.
+These features include:

 - Forward Collision Alert